-Smart's rebuilding job in 2010 was impressive as the Tide remained one of the nation's elite defensive units while replacing nearly the entire defense (nine starters).
+Smart's rebuilding job in 2010 was impressive, as the Tide remained one of the nation's elite defensive units while replacing nearly the entire defense (nine starters).
 Alabama led the SEC and ranked third nationally in scoring defense (13.5 ppg) and fifth nationally in total defense (286.4 ypg).
-UA also ranked first in the SEC (sixth in the NCAA) in pass efficiency defense.
+The Tide also ranked first in the SEC (sixth in the NCAA) in pass efficiency defense.
 Safety Mark Barron and defensive lineman Marcell Dareus earned first team all-SEC honors while Hightower, safety Robert Lester and cornerback Dre Kirkpatrick were second team all-SEC selections.

 In the 2010 BCS National Championship game against Texas, the Tide recorded four interceptions and scored a defensive touchdown.
 Three players on Smart's defense earned first-team All-America honors - linebacker Rolando McClain, cornerback Javier Arenas and nose guard Terrence Cody - while Barron was a third team Associated Press All-American.
 McClain captured the Butkus Award and Cody was a finalist for several national awards.

 The 2008 Alabama defense was rated among the nation's best.
 The Tide finished third in total defense (263.5 ypg) and seventh in scoring defense (14.3 ppg).
 Senior captain Rashad Johnson earned first team All-America honors at safety as well as first team all-SEC recognition after intercepting five passes, including two that were returned for touchdowns.
 Alabama snagged 15 interceptions in 2008 and brought back four of those for scores.